Bow Wow (rapper): Personal life

 His family supported him through his choice of music as a career.
 Bow Wow lives in Atlanta, Georgia, along with his mother.
-Bow Wow has a daughter Shai Moss (b.
-April 27, 2011) with Joie Chavis.
+Bow Wow has a daughter Shai Moss with Joie Chavis.
 Bow Wow was formerly engaged to Erica Mena.
-In September 2020, Bow Wow had his second child while in another relationship.
+In September 2020, Bow Wow had a son with model Olivia Sky.

 Politics

 In October 2008, for the U.S. presidential election, Bow Wow led a 15-city "Walk Across America" event to register new voters.
 In 2014, during a charity flag football game organized by Chris Brown, Bow Wow participated in a celebrity tribute to Ferguson, Missouri, police-shooting victim Michael Brown.

 In 2016, Bow Wow was involved in a controversy on Twitter when he told his followers that he had decided not to vote in the presidential election that year.
 In response to a suggestion that refusing to vote dishonors the struggle for civil rights in the United States, Moss said that he did not identify with the fight for civil rights because his heritage was "mixed" and not exclusively black.

 On March 15, 2017, Bow Wow, responding to President Donald Trump's criticism of Snoop Dogg's music video for "Lavender (Nightfall Remix)", sent a tweet to Trump in which he threatened to "pimp your wife and make her work for us".
-In less than 24 hours, Bow Wow deleted the offending tweet.
+In less than 24 hours, Bow Wow deleted the tweet.